AntonVanAssche/md-headers.nvim/README.md

 I understand that this limitation may be frustrating, and I apologize for the inconvenience.
 I am open to considering adding support for headings that span multiple lines in the future.
-If you would like to see this feature implemented, please feel free to submit a pull request or open an issue on the plugin's GitHub repository.
+If you would like to see this feature implemented, please feel free to submit a pull request or open an issue.
 Your contributions are always welcome and appreciated 😀!

 ## Installation